-The Committee on Standards oversees the work of the Parliamentary Commissioner for Standards and publishes reports she submits to the Committee on complaints against MPs.
+The Committee on Standards oversees the work of the Parliamentary Commissioner for Standards.
+It also adjudicates when she submits reports to them concerning complaints about MPs.

 The Commissioner can investigate allegations that a named Member has breached the rules of conduct set out in paragraph 10-16 of the Code of Conduct.